Shayan Chowdhury Arnob: 2010s

-2010–present: Rod Boleche Hobe to Ondho Sohor
+2010–present: Rod Boleche Hobe to Ondho Shohor

-Arnob's fourth studio album, Rod Boleche Hobe was released in October 2010.
-Recorded and released from his own label, Adhkhana Studio, the CD booklet of this album featured artworks and poems by Arnob.
+Arnob's fourth studio album, Rod Boleche Hobe, was released in October 2010.
+Recorded and released from his own label, Adhkhana Studio, the CD booklet of this album featured artwork and poems by Arnob.

 Arnob recorded a whole rabindra sangeet album in the popular music scene, Adheko Ghume.
 It was released by BMC in June 2012 and was recorded in Adhkhana studio.
 It was a tribute to Rabindranath Tagore and a homage to his life at Santiniketan.

 In May 2015, Arnob's sixth studio album Khub Doob came out from Adhkhana Studio.

 Arnob's first documentary film, Introspection, was on his father Swapan Chowdhury for one of his exhibitions on his water color series hosted by Bengal foundation.

 In 2017, Arnob released his seventh solo album Ondho Shohor on the smartphone-based music streaming service Yonder Music.
 The album featured 17 eclectic tracks that included original tracks, previously released movie soundtracks and Tagore song renditions, as well as three English language songs.

 Bangladeshi streaming service Chorki released a documentary biographical film on Arnob's musical career, titled Adhkhana Bhalo Chele, Adha Mostaan, in 2021.

 In 2022, Arnob collaborated with a number of prominent and emerging Bangladeshi artists to produce the inaugural season of Coke Studio Bangla.